SuperOfficeDocs/contribution/contribute/tutorial.md

 You can now explore the folder to see the structure.

-Continue reading our [GitHub fundamentals](github-fundamentals.md) and explore the other guidelines in the contribution guide.
+Continue reading our [contribution guide][2] and explore the other guidelines in the contribution guide.

 Want to dive right in?
-Check out our [way-of-work cheat sheet](way-of-work.md).
+Check out our [Git cheat sheet](git-cheat-sheet.md).

 <!-- Referenced links-->
 [1]: https://github.com/join